 Each application is initially reviewed for overall completeness, as well as compliance with eligibility and program requirements as set forth in this RFA.
 If an application does not meet these requirements, it is removed from consideration.
-Please see section 4.3 and AMS' Late and/or Non-Responsive Applications Policy for more information.
+Please see AMS' Late and/or Nonresponsive Applications Policy for more information.